kouissar/protocol-optimizer/README.md

 - **Material-UI** for the design system
 - **React** community for the excellent ecosystem

-## 🆘 Support
+## 🆘 Support & Troubleshooting

+### Common Issues

+**Database Issues:**

+- If `db.json` is missing, it will be created automatically on server start
+- Ensure the `server/` directory has write permissions
+- If data seems corrupted, check `db.json` syntax (must be valid JSON)

+**Server Won't Start:**

+- Check if port 5000 is already in use: `lsof -i :5000`
+- Verify all dependencies are installed: `npm run install-server`
+- Check server logs for specific error messages

+**Authentication Issues:**

+- Clear browser localStorage if experiencing token issues
+- Ensure `JWT_SECRET` is set consistently across restarts (if using env var)

+### Getting Help

 For issues and questions:

 1. Check the documentation
 2. Search existing issues
-3. Create a new issue with detailed information
+3. Create a new issue with detailed information including:
+   - Node.js version
+   - Operating system
+   - Error messages/logs
+   - Steps to reproduce

 ---